-We have not made formal search but have generally relied on readily available information to general public.
-Our Report is on current use/ current state basis of the Subject Property, and we have not considered any Government proposals for road widening or compulsory purchase/ acquisition, or any other statute in force that might affect the Subject Property.
+We have not made formal search but have generally relied on verbal enquiries and any informal information received from various sources.
+Our Report is on current use/current state basis of the Subject Property, and we have not considered any government proposals for road widening or Compulsory Purchase/Acquisition, or any other statute in force that might affect the Subject Property.

-3 Subject Property - Asset Description
+3. Subject Property - Asset Description